 While it is often an overlooked aspect of research and commercial applications, joining tabular country data or performing statistical summaries of raster and vector feature data within country boundaries is a key component of geographical, political, climate, and social sciences.
-The Database of Global Administrative Boundaries [GADM; University of California, Berkley (2018)] is one of a small number of vectorized global municipal boundaries.
+The Database of Global Administrative Boundaries (GADM)1 is one of a small number of vectorized global municipal boundaries.
 GADM is available as a standalone vectorized shapefile layer and is also distributed through R’s

 raster package.
-Additional global vectorized municipal boundaries are available from Natural Earth [NE; Kelso and Patterson (2010)], Esri/Garmin (Esri, Garmin International, Inc., U.S. Central Intelligence Agency, and National Geographic Society 2020), the Food and Agricultural Organization [GAUL; Food and Agricultural Organization of the United Nations (2015)], the United Nations [SALB; The United Nations (2015)], and CShapes (Weidmann, Kuse, and Gleditsch 2010).
-GADM presents highly detailed boundaries to ADMIN 2 municipal subdivisions (U.S. county equivilent), while Esri/Garmin databases offer ADMIN 1 boundaries (U.S. States), Natural Earth provides ADMIN 1 boundaries for a limited number of countries, and GAUL and SALB provide ADMIN 1 and ADMIN 2 boundaries for select nation-states.
+Additional global vectorized municipal boundaries are available from Natural Earth (NE),2 Esri/Garmin,3 the Food and Agricultural Organization (GAUL),4 the United Nations (SALB),5 and CShapes.6 GADM presents highly detailed boundaries to ADMIN 2 municipal subdivisions (U.S. county equivalent), while Esri/Garmin databases offer ADMIN 1 boundaries (U.S. States), Natural Earth provides ADMIN 1 boundaries for a limited number of countries, and GAUL and SALB provide ADMIN 1 and ADMIN 2 boundaries for select nation-states.

 NE is the only fully open-source and public domain pre-packaged database of vectorized administrative boundaries.
 Natural Earth presents global coverage of ADMIN 0 and ADMIN 1 boundaries, but no ADMIN 2 coverage and is available as downloadable shapefiles, SQlite, and GeoPackage, or a limited number of features via the